kbvincent/kitchen-test-helper/README.md

       - recipe[<<<<>>>>>]
 ```

 Use the following `spec_helper.rb` file when attempting to use node attributes within serverspec tests.
+It will correctly configure the backend for either windows or linux systems, as well as set the `$node` variable with the contents of the dumped `node.json` file.
 ```ruby
 require 'serverspec'
 require 'pathname'